cassidoo/Balance/README.md

 Balance
 =======

+A web+Android game in which players have to get through college while staying out of debt.
+Players have an initial loan, pocket money, grades, happiness, and energy, and are faced with choices in which said values can go up or down.
+The objective of the game is to pay off all loans while maintaining balance in other aspects of life.

 ##Who

  - [Me](https://github.com/cassidoo): Front end web
  - [zplata](https://github.com/zplata): Front end Android
  - [CamiWilliams](https://github.com/CamiWilliams): Back end
  - [shirley-wang](https://github.com/shirley-wang): Back end

-##What

-A web+Android game in which players have to get through college while staying out of debt.
-Players have an initial loan, pocket money, grades, happiness, and energy, and are faced with choices in which said values can go up or down.
-The objective of the game is to pay off all loans while maintaining balance in other aspects of life.

 ##Where